Technical Calculator

 What Makes a Product Elastic?

-If a price change for a product causes a substantial change in either its supply or its demand, it is considered elastic.
-The cross-price elasticity of demand calculator finds that there are acceptable substitutes for the product.
-Examples would be cookies, luxury automobiles, and coffee.
+If a charge alternate for a product reasons a massive exchange in both its deliver or its call for, it's miles taken into consideration elastic.
+The cross-rate elasticity of call for calculator finds that there are suitable substitutes for the product.
+Examples might be cookies, luxurious vehicles, and coffee.

 What Makes a Product Inelastic?